A Complete Beginner’s Guide to Artificial Intelligence

 Reduction in human error

 In an Artificial intelligence model, all decisions are taken from the previously gathered information after having applied a certain set of algorithms.
-Hence, errors are reduced and the chances of accuracy only increases with a greater degree of precision.
+Hence, errors are reduced and the chances of accuracy only increase with a greater degree of precision.

 While an average human works 6-8 hours a day, AI manages to make machines work 24×7 without any breaks or boredom.